6 Tips for a Memorable Author Tagline

 3.)
 Syllables – Let’s go back to Monsters, Misfits, and Mushy Stuff.
 The first three primary words all start with “m”, all have two syllables, and all have the same stress pattern: MONsters, MISfits, MUSHy Stuff.
-This is getting a little more technical, but makes for a satisfying mouthful.
+This makes for a satisfying mouthful.

 4.)
 Repetition – Repeating the same stress pattern, syllable pattern, or beginning word is a key aspect in many effective taglines.
 Just don’t do it too much or it can get sing-songy in a bad way.